MostroP2P/mostro/README.md

 ## Requirements:

 0. You need Rust version 1.70 or higher to compile.
-1. You will need a lightning network node
+1. You will need a lightning network node.

 ## Install dependencies: